singuerinc/www/src/content/2012-06-18-nike-my-time-is-now.md

 During Euro2012, we developed a Flash application that was processing real time data from Twitter, and was displaying which was the top player of the match.

-We had also used the Facebook API to get message from the users that were talking about those players.
+We were also using the Facebook API to get message from the users that were talking about those players.

 Together with the team we developed an ActionScript 3 application using the Robotlegs framework.